COB vs. SMD: The Ultimate LED Comparison

 SMD (Surface Mounted Device)

-A series of distinct points of light.
+A series of distinct light dots.
 Often requires a diffuser for a smooth appearance.

 A Deeper Dive: Performance Metrics

 Beyond appearances, COB and SMD differ significantly in key performance areas.
-Select a metric below to compare them side-by-side and see how their underlying architecture impacts performance.
+Select a metric below to compare them and see how their architecture impacts the outcome.

 Energy Efficiency

 COB's high-density chip design allows it to produce more light per watt, making it significantly more energy-efficient.
-This leads to brighter light output and long-term energy savings, justifying its higher initial cost.
+This results in brighter light output and long-term energy savings, justifying its higher initial cost.

 Choosing the Right Technology

 The best choice depends entirely on your project's needs.
-This section provides clear recommendations based on the strengths of each technology, helping you make an informed decision.
+This section provides recommendations based on the strengths of each technology.

 Choose COB LEDs when...

-• A "Dotless" Look is Crucial: For under-cabinet, cove, or any visible linear lighting where a smooth, uniform glow is desired.
+• A "dotless" look is crucial: For under-cabinet lighting, coves, or any linear light where uniform brightness is desired.

 • 💡

-High Brightness is a Priority: For high-bay fixtures, spotlights, and street lamps that require maximum lumen output from a compact source.
+High brightness is a priority: For industrial fixtures, spotlights, and streetlights requiring maximum lumen output from a compact source.

 • 🌍

-Energy Efficiency Matters: For applications where long-term energy savings and lower operational costs are key factors.
+Energy efficiency matters: For applications where long-term energy savings and low operating costs are key factors.

 Choose SMD LEDs when...